Research at CWHR

 Traditionally, medical experts assumed that a woman’s body functioned quite similarly to a man’s.
 Today, research has shown that sex and gender differences have a profound impact on an individual’s overall health – biologically and psychologically.

 The Center for Women’s Health Research at UNC is committed to understanding these differences and advancing the health of women through research.
 CWHR has met this challenge, since 2000, by bringing in over $50 million in research funding.
-The Center continually supports the continued training and career development of women’s health research.
-Additionally, through the development of core networks, CWHR harnesses the creativity that emerges when nurturing multidisciplinary research.
+The Center continually supports the continued training and career development in the research of women’s health.

 CWHR’s research has resulted in: